It doesn’t take much to trigger a leaky bladder — simply exercising,

 realizing anything can be done about it.
 Or, they’re simply reluctant

 to talk about it,” BCH gynecologist

-Jeremiah McNamara, MD, with Boulder Women's Care explained during a free health lecture held
+Jeremiah McNamara, MD, of Boulder Women's Care said during a free health lecture held in

 “In fact, more than half of women with stress incontinence do not

 seek treatment.
 But it doesn’t have to be this way," Dr. McNamara

 said.
 "Because of the serious effect it has on a woman’s physical

 activities and enjoyment of life, the problem demands serious attention.”

 If you suffer from stress incontinence, then you have what is known as

 a pelvic floor disorder.